Explore the School of Nursing's PhD Programs

 6. How many admissions does the PhD programs have per year?

-The Nursing PhD program only has one admission per year, in the fall.
-Our application dates are October 1st — July 1st.
+The Nursing PhD program only has one admission per year, in the Fall.
+Our application dates are listed on our Admissions Deadlines page.
 Applications will continue to be accepted and reviewed on a space available basis.